Best Things to do in Valencia in a 3-Day Itinerary

 Surrounding the Cathedral on the left, you arrive at the Plaza de la Virgen; the origin of this square dates back to Roman times.

-We can also see the Fountain of the Turia that was inaugurated in 1976, in which we see Neptune surrounded by 8 naked women, representing the 8 acequias of the Vega de Valencia.
+You can also see the Fountain of the Turia, which was inaugurated in 1976, where you see Neptune surrounded by 8 naked women, representing the 8 acequias of the Vega de Valencia.

 Torre de Serranos

-From here, I continue to the Torres de Serranos.
-The Serranos Tower is one of Valencia’s best-preserved monuments, dating from the fourteenth century, and is Gothic and was one of the 12 entrances to the city.
+From here, you can continue to the Torres de Serranos.
+Serranos Tower is one of Valencia’s best-preserved monuments, dating from the fourteenth century; and is Gothic and was one of the 12 entrances to the city.

 It has had several uses throughout the centuries, and thanks to having been a prison, it was saved from its dismantling in the 19th century when it was ordered to remove the city’s walls.